marliebesouw/marliebesouw.github.io/speakers.md

   <div class="speaker-info">
     <h2>Dr. Kicky van Leeuwen <a href="https://www.linkedin.com/in/kickyvanleeuwen/" target="_blank" style="margin-left:3mm;"><i class="fa-brands fa-linkedin"></i></a></h2>
     <p>Kicky van Leeuwen is a market expert in AI solutions for radiology and healthcare.
 She founded Health AI Register, a globally used platform offering insights into commercial AI software solutions.
 She co-leads Romion Health to drive the responsible adoption of AI by advising and educating on medical AI procurement and implementation throughout Europe.
-    During the congress, she will deliver a plenary session about the considerations for selecting an AI system, and she will lead a hands-on workshop on selecting AI systems, focusing on practical insights.</p>
+    During the congress, she will deliver a plenary session about the considerations for selecting an AI system, and will lead a hands-on workshop offering practical guidance.</p>
   </div>
 </div>